Stellantis/stellantis.github.io/connected-vehicles/2-access-requirements.md

 ---

 <div class="notification page-disclaimer">
-    <p><strong>Reminder:</strong> Groupe PSA's End User APIs, Web API B2C-v4, has not yet been published publicly yet.</p>
+    <p><strong>Reminder:</strong> Groupe PSA's End User API, Web API B2C-v4, has not yet been published publicly yet.</p>
 </div>

-Groupe PSA APIs are the technical interfaces available for **application developers** in order to retrieve data and interact with vehicles.
+Groupe PSA API are the technical interfaces available for **application developers** in order to retrieve data and interact with vehicles.
 They are made to **provide data and features** related to Groupe PSA's Connected Vehicles.

-In order to access & to make these APIs works, it's mandatory to fulfill the **requirements**, especially subscribe to at least one *Connected Vehicle Service*.
+In order to access & to make these API works, it's mandatory to fulfill the **requirements**, especially subscribe to at least one *Connected Vehicle Service*.
 Each of these services is bind to a *data scope* which gives access to a range of data & features in the API.

-Here are the references of these APIs:
+Here are the references of these API:
 - **Web API** [B2B-v2]({{site.baseurl}}/webapi/b2b/api-reference-v2/specification/#article), [B2B-v3]({{site.baseurl}}/webapi/b2b/api-reference-v3/specification/#article) and [B2C-v4]({{site.baseurl}}/webapi/b2c/api-reference/specification/#article).
 - **Embedded Infotainment**, [Webportal v1]({{site.baseurl}}/webportal/v1/api-reference/list/#article) and [Webportal v2]({{site.baseurl}}/webportal/v2/api-reference/list/#article).